JTech Communications Logo

-Google holds the content it ranks to a high standard of genuine, helpful, and human advice.
-They've been working to understand what real people believe is useful since the launch of Search Quality Ranker Guidelines in 2013.
+Google holds the content it serves to a high standard of genuine, helpful, and human advice.
+They've been working to understand what real people believe is useful since the launch of their Search Quality Ranker Guidelines in 2013.

 Now, Google has updated their Search Quality Ranker Guidelines by adding an additional ‘E,’ for Experience, to E-A-T.

-E-E-A-T, or ‘Double-E-A-T' (Google's term), is a direct response to generative AI.
-Google will use 'Experience' to identify real humans writing trustworthy, helpful content.
+E-E-A-T, or ‘Double-E-A-T' (Google's term), was a direct response to generative AI.
+Google will use 'Experience' to separate truly trustworthy, helpful content from mass-produced content created with the sole intention of manipulating organic search results.

 A Quick Overview of Google’s E-E-A-T Guidelines

-Before we get into how to write great E-E-A-T content, we will discuss how Google defines each letter.
+Before we get into writing high-quality E-E-A-T content, we will discuss how Google defines each letter.
 We’ve included a key takeaway from our digital marketing team under each factor.

 Google defines 'Experience' as having the necessary first-hand/life experience to write on a topic.
-The key to Experience is showing Google that you've developed an understanding of a topic through actual exposure.
+The key to ‘Experience’ is showing Google that you've developed an understanding of a topic through actual exposure.
 If you're working with a content marketing agency, their professionals will send marketing content to you for edits and approval.
-This is your chance to add a unique take or details only someone in your field would know.
+This is your chance to add a unique take, specific work examples, or details only someone in your field would know.

 Key Takeaway: Google is more likely to believe that content without evidence of first-hand experience was created to manipulate search results using AI.